iris-theof/stackoverflow/README.md

 5. How were bootcamps assisting with increasing diversity in tech careers?

 What I explored is how the gender affects the questions based above.
-To this end, I have added in the new branch I created a notebook 'HowToBreakIntoTheFieldFemaleMale.ipynb' that explores the
+To this end, I have added in the new branch I created a notebook 'HowToBreakIntoTheFieldFemaleMale.ipynb' and modified the 'PredictSalary.ipynb' so as to:

-* How other developers recommend to break into the field depending on gender
+1. How other developers recommend to break into the field depending on gender
-* How to make an efficient ML model to predict the Salary
+2. How to make an efficient ML model to predict the Salary

+Moreover, I have made existing analysis more efficient using functional programming instead of for loops.

 ## File Descriptions <a name="files"></a>

 There are 3 notebooks available here to showcase work related to the above questions.
 Each of the notebooks is exploratory in searching through the data pertaining to the questions showcased by the notebook title.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.

-## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>